Worcester Lawyers for Alcohol Crimes

 In Massachusetts, public intoxication is considered a nuisance, not a crime.
 A police officer may escort intoxicated individuals to a hospital or place them in temporary custody until they are sober.
 Regarding selling or providing alcohol to minors, depending on the circumstances, the penalties may include fines, jail time, probation, revocation of a liquor license, or community service.

-When facing charges related to alcohol crimes, it is always best to seek the assistance of Worcester criminal defense lawyers like those at Murphy & Rudolf, LLP.
+When facing charges related to alcohol crimes, it is always best to seek the assistance of Worcester lawyers with expertise in criminal defense like those at Murphy & Rudolf, LLP.
 We know the ins and outs of different defenses and local laws to help our clients seek the fairest outcome possible.
-With our services, you can get personal attention and diligent representation for your case.
+With our Worcester lawyers, you can get personal attention and diligent representation for your case.

 We are devoted to effective trial lawyering.
 We know how to deliver aggressive defense strategies and we know how to speak to juries and judges alike.